Rosslare Strand: Rail transport

 Rosslare is served by Rosslare Strand railway station, which opened on 24 June 1882.
 The Dublin to Rosslare Europort railway serves the village.

 Bus transport

 Two main local bus services operate; 'Wexford Bus' and 'Local Link'.

-The village is also served by Bus Éireann routes 370 and 385.
+The village is also served by Bus Éireann route 370.
 The 370 links it to Wellingtonbridge, New Ross and Waterford (this bus route replaces the train service to Waterford which ceased in September 2010).